SharmithaYazhini/Image-Deblurring-using-GAN/README.md

 Other Python libraries (e.g., NumPy, Matplotlib)

 Please take a look at the code for specific library versions and installation instructions.

-Link to the dataset: https://drive.google.com/drive/folders/1IlTWdhhaBnxLJUsK0-nSCPEc3W1fowgp
+Link to the trained model: https://drive.google.com/drive/folders/1IlTWdhhaBnxLJUsK0-nSCPEc3W1fowgp